-No Pass Required: the Eudora Stage (every day from Aug 5 – 11), the Waku Waku Festival and MoguMogu Festival in the Perry Hiroba (Flare Area, Sat & Sun).
+No Pass Required: performances at the Eudora Stage, and the Waku Waku Festival in the Perry Hiroba (Flare Area, Sat & Sun).

 Refunds Policy: Outdoor stages may be cancelled in the event of adverse weather.
 Announcement will be made on this web site.
 Please understand that there are no refunds offered in the case of unexpected cancellation.